-Mohamed Sanu had a fabulous game against North Carolina as he carried the Rutgers offense.
+Mohamed Sanu had a fabulous game against North Carolina as Sanu carried the Rutgers offense.
 He made a number of clutch third down catches to extend drives.
 Sanu (6-2, 215) did a good job of operating in the short to intermediate part of the field.
 After making his one drop of the day, Sanu came back to make a highlight-reel touchdown catch.
 On a pass that was overthrown, Sanu leapt into the air and reached behind his head to cradle the ball with one hand into his body for a circus catch.
 Sanu played strong throughout the game and the North Carolina secondary had no answer for him.
 His hands, speed and route-running are very impressive.
 Sanu finished the game with 13 receptions for 119 yards and one touchdown.
 He looks like a solid second-round pick that could push into the late first, if has a dominant season.

 Vick Ballard, RB, Mississippi State

 It wouldn't surprise me if Ballard is one of those mid-round running backs that has people asking why wasn't he drafted earlier after turning into a good pro.
 Ballard has an NFL-running style.
 He's a tough runner that can grind the ball between the tackles.
 He has a good burst to hit the hole before it closes, and he is capable of popping some big runs.
-The 5-foot-11, 220-pound Ballard is a muscular rock who could also excel in a zone blocking scheme.
+The 5-foot-11, 220-pound Ballard is a muscular rock that could also excel in a zone blocking scheme.
 Thus far in 2011, Ballard has totaled 302 yards on 31 carries (9.7 average) with four touchdowns.
 Last Saturday at Auburn, he ran for 136 yards on 21 carries with one touchdown and one touchdown stolen away on a bad call by the refs.
 The Auburn defense is nowhere near close to being as good as they were last season, but Ballard still has been impressive.
 In 2010, he had 968 yards rushing with 20 total touchdowns (19 running, 1 receiving).
 He entered the season as a late-rounder, but right now his stock is rising into the mid-rounds.

 Michael Floyd, WR, Notre Dame

 You can't keep Michael Floyd off this list after another dominant performance.
-In the first game against South Florida, he totaled 12 receptions for 154 yards and two touchdowns.
-Against Michigan, in prime time, Floyd torched the Wolverine secondary to the tune of 159 yards passing on 13 receptions.
-Floyd (6-3, 228) has given both secondaries he's faced fits with his size, speed and route-running.
+In the first game against USF, he totaled 12 receptions for 154 yards and two touchdowns.
+Against Michigan, in prime time, Floyd torched the Michigan secondary to the tune of 159 yards passing on 13 receptions.
+Floyd (6-3, 228) has given both secondaries he's faced fits with his size, speed, and route-running.
 While Floyd's stock is on the rise, it remains to be seen if he is a first-round pick.
 His talent, production, and skill set all scream first-rounder.
 The problems lie off the field.
 Diva wide receivers with bad reputations and a legal record are not a hot commodity with NFL general managers and head coaches.
 That's the reputation that Floyd has developed for himself.
 However, continuing to dominate on the field will help his chances of one team overlooking that and selecting him on Thursday night of the draft.